stitchdata/docs/_data-structure/querying-append-only-tables.md

 ---
 {% include misc/data-files.html %}

 {% capture note %}The querying strategy outline here can be applied to any table that is loaded in an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.tooltips.append-only-rep}}">Append-Only</a> manner.
-This is applicable to **BigQuery** and **Amazon S3 (CSV) destinations**. {% endcapture %}
+This is applicable to **BigQuery (v1)**, **BigQuery (v2) with Append-Only, and **Amazon S3 (CSV) destinations**. {% endcapture %}

 {% include note.html type="single-line" content=note %}

 {{ site.data.tooltips.append-only-rep }}

-For tables using Incremental Replication, Stitch currently loads data into Google BigQuery in an append-only fashion.
+When data is loaded using Append-Only Loading, all newly replicated records - even updates to previously replicated records - are appended as new rows to the end of a table.
 This means that as time goes on, tables will wind up containing many different versions of the same row.

 Data stored this way can provide insights and historical details about how those rows have changed over time - creating a timeline of the status changes of an order record, for example - but in some cases, you might just want the latest version of the table.